Skip to main content

 UK Anti-Doping

-UKAD is responsible for making sure sports bodies in the UK are compliant with the World Anti-Doping Agency Code (WADA Code).
+UKAD is responsible for making sure sports bodies in the UK are compliant with the World Anti-Doping Code.
 It does this by implementing the UK’s National Anti-Doping Policy.

 UKAD provides clear information and guidelines on doping in sport in the UK, so follow these links for further information.